-Goodwill represents the excess of the fair value of consideration transferred in a business combination over the fair value of the Group's share of the net identifiable assets at the date of the business combinations and is not amortized.
+Goodwill represents the excess of the fair value of consideration transferred in a business combination over the fair value of the Group's share of the net identifiable assets, liabilities and contingent liabilities at the date of the business combinations and is not amortized.
 Goodwill is tested annually for impairment and carried at cost less accumulated impairment losses.